bpeck20/circleci-demo-java-spring/README.md

 This message will be removed once the CircleCI documentation matches this repository again.

-Adding a note to force a build to occur.
+Removing note to force a build to start.

 ---